-• The heart of Harding’s mission is to provide a quality education leading to a life consistent with Christian principles.
+• The heart of Harding’s mission is to provide a quality education that leads to a life consistent with Christian principles.

-• Upon graduating, students display character, conviction, and a competitive edge and are prepared for success at prestigious graduate schools and companies throughout the nation.
+• Upon graduating, students display character, conviction, and a competitive edge that prepares them for success at prestigious graduate schools and companies throughout the world.

-• The University desires to empower young men and women with a quality education that’s both affordable and relevant.
+• The University desires to empower young men and women with a quality education that is both affordable and relevant.

 • Founded: 1924

-• Location: 350 acres in Searcy, Arkansas, in the foothills of the Ozark Mountains, 50 miles northeast of Little Rock and 100 miles west of Memphis, Tennessee, giving students access to cultural and entertainment opportunities of metropolitan areas without sacrificing the charm of small-town living
+• Location: 350 acres in Searcy, Arkansas, in the foothills of the Ozark Mountains; 50 miles northeast of Little Rock and 100 miles west of Memphis, Tennessee; students have access to cultural and entertainment opportunities of two key metropolitan areas without sacrificing the charm of small-town living.

 • Student-faculty ratio: 17:1